zoesimmons/hs-coding-club-css-positioning-philly-springside-chestn-f924/README.md

 Save your changes and refresh in the browser.
 Now when you shrink your page, the icons all still stay in the correct place!
 DONE!

+#### Step 5:

+Mark this lesson as done by entering in terminal, in Nitrous, in this lesson directory `learn submit`.

 ## Share Share Share!

 Do you know what time is?
 Time to share your work!
 Screen shot your iPhone or code and share with **\#flatironcodeclub** and **\#iphoneorganizer**.